 Stage of Change Am I in this Stage?
 Ways to Move On Stage 1.
-Pre-contemplation I am not ready and I am resisting change □ Avoiding the thing that needs to change □ Being poorly informed □ Not taking responsibility for this change □ Using defense mechanisms such as: ■ Denial - I do not do this so ■ Rationalization - I do this because ■ Projection - so and so does this not me ■ Blaming others (displacement) - I was raised this way Think about the subject Become informed Take responsibility Become aware of your defenses Concentrate on making a change Think about how to change your defenses Begin positive self-talk Think about expressing your feelings through sport or exercise and do not take them out on other people Stage 2.
-Contemplation I am getting ready and change is in my horizon • I am getting ready and change is in my horizon Thinking about making the change seriously Weighing the pros and cons May procrastinate or delay May insist on finding the perfect solution first Try to emotionally attach such as watch programs that deal with this or talk to others who have done it Imagine your change and the cons or bad effects it has on you and others in your life Use a decision making process e.g., make a clear and honest list of pros/cons
+Pre-contemplation I am not ready and I am resisting change Avoiding the thing that needs to change Being poorly informed Not taking responsibility for this change Using defense mechanisms such as: Denial - I do not do this so Rationalization - I do this because Projection - so and so does this not me Blaming others (displacement) - I do this because I was raised this way Think about the subject Become informed Take responsibility Become aware of your defenses Concentrate on making a change Think about how to change your defenses Begin positive self-talk Think about expressing your feelings through sport or exercise and do not take them out on other people Stage 2.
+Contemplation I am getting ready and change is in my horizon Thinking about making the change seriously Weighing the pros and cons May procrastinate or delay May insist on finding the perfect solution first Try to emotionally attach such as watch programs that deal with this or talk to others who have done it Imagine your change and the cons or bad effects it has on you and others in your life Make a decision using a decision making process such as a clear and honest list of pros and cons

 Stage of Change Am I in this Stage?
 Ways to Move On Stage 3.
-Preparation I am ready □ Made a decision□ Decided on the steps to take to achieve this Commit to the change Make it a priority Take small steps to avoid being anxious Set a time frame Tell people about it Make a clear action plan Write your action plan down with timelines Time for me to get going on this change and do it □ Following the steps in the action plan □ Evaluating the plan and making changes if needed Try healthy ways to cope with making this change such as taking a walk when feeling like smoking Control environment such as getting rid of junk food in house, throw matches or lighters away, put running shoes by door to see them, do not walk by take-out places etc. Start a food journal Make a to do list and check off each day when done Reward yourself using healthy rewards Get others involved such as bet them you can change Stage 5.
-Maintenance • Keeping the change up and staying there or moving forward more ☐ Keeping up the change for several months Stay alert to social pressures, negative self-talk and special situations Review pros/cons list regularly and/or make a new pros/cons list Avoid people and places that sabotage your success Be clear about what you are doing and why to others Make a crisis card to read to help you deal with times when you may be tempted
+PreparationI am ready Made a decision Decided on the steps to take to achieve this Commit to the change Make it a priority Take small steps to avoid being anxious Set a time frame Tell people about it Make a clear action plan Write your action plan down Stage 4.
+Action • Time for me to get going on this change and do it Following the steps in the action plan Evaluating the plan and making changes if needed Write your action plan down with timelines Try healthy ways to cope with making this change such as taking a walk when feeling like smoking Control environment such as getting rid of junk food in house, throw matches or lighters away, put running shoes by door to see them, do not walk by take-out places etc. Start a food journal Make a to do list and check off each day when done Reward yourself using healthy rewards Get others involved such as Stage 5.
+Maintenance • Keeping the change up and staying there or moving forward more Keeping up the change for several months bet them you can change Stay alert to social pressures, negative self-talk and special situations Review your pros and cons list regularly Make a new pros and cons list Avoid people and places that sabotage your success Be clear about what you are doing and why to others Make a crisis card to read to help you deal with times when you may be tempted

 Stage of Change Am I in this Stage?
 Ways to Move On Stage 6.
-TerminationI did it - I made the change ☐ New self-image and feel great about making this change Congratulate yourself or Recycling I did not succeed but I ☐ Relapse - did not succeed See this as 1 step back to learned from this this time take 2 steps forward Many people take more than one try to make a change Budget more time and energy to making the change Be prepared for problems that arise next time Start with a smaller change next time Get some help and try again
+Termination I did it - I made the change New self-image and feel great about making this change Congratulate yourself or Recycling I did not succeed but I learned from this Relapse - did not succeed this time See this as 1 step back to take 2 steps forward Many people take more than one try to make a change Budget more time and energy to making the change Be prepared for problems that arise next time Start with a smaller change next time Get some help and try again

-Nutrition and Diet After Duodenal Switch Surgery
+Nutrition and Diet After Surgery